8051Enthusiast/yabo/doc/intro.md

 }
 ```

-If a `return` is in a branch it must be in every branch, however if there is no `return` in a block then the fields inside branches essentially become optional (except if they are in every branch):
+If a `return` is in a branch, it must be in every branch, however if there is no `return` in a block then the fields inside branches essentially become optional (except if they are in every branch):
 ```
 def *maybe(f: *'t) = {
   | some: f?